riadhassan/UDBRNet/README.md

 <span style="color:red"> *Currently the paper is under review.
-After publication, the source code and pre-training model will be released.* </span>
+After publication, the source code and pre-trained model will be released.* </span>

 # UDBRNet: A Novel Uncertainty Driven Boundary Refined Network for Organ at Risk Segmentation